 use the Process Flow Diagram to identify Sources of Variation,

 and desired Deliverables (ideal Functions) for each Process Step.

-So the Sources of Variation column of the Process Flow Diagram
+The desired 'Deliverables' column of the Process Flow Diagram

-and the desired Deliverables column
+and the 'Sources of Variation' column

-Does the Process Flow Diagram automatically update the FMEA?
+Can the Process Flow Diagram automatically update the FMEA?

-But if you take a moment to think about it...
+Take a moment to think about it...